JefeNovato044/DigitalEconomy/LastHW/Readme.md

-# Team : Jorge Aque, Jack Robles, Jorge Erosa
+# Team : Jorge Aque, Jack Robles

 ## Describe the public acceptance of the technology.